ajayvignesh01/Dynamic-Routes-with-ISR-and-PPR/README.md

 - It is basically the best of both worlds: ISR for the static portions, SSR for the dynamic portions.

 ## So what's this repo about?
-- In this repo, we will explore how we can use the ISR & SSR capabilities of PPR to provide the best user experience in dynamic routes when using the app router.
+- In this repo, we will explore how we can use ISR & PPR to provide the best user experience in dynamic routes when using the app router.
-- It is important to note that this repo focuses on two types of dynamic routes:
+- It is important to note that this repo focuses on three types of dynamic routes:
   - Generate static pages after building your app.
     - For example, let's say you have a blog, and you want to publish a new article under a dynamic route `blog/[slug]`.
 You can do so by creating a webhook to hit the `/api/revalidate` api with the path to generate in the POST body.
-  - Have changing data as a result of programmatically identifiable actions.
+  - Update static pages after building your app.
     - For example, in that same blog, if you want to update the home page after publishing the new article.
-You can do so by creating a webhook to hit the `/api/revalidate` api with the path to regenerate in the POST body.
+You can do so by creating another webhook to hit the `/api/revalidate` api with the path to regenerate in the POST body.
     - Or if you updated an article... same idea.
+  - For frequently updating data, you can still use PPR, and use `export const dynamic = "force-dynamic"`.
+You get the benefits of ISR to deliver the instant static shell, while SSR kicks in on every request to make sure the data is up-to-date.
+    - This will cause every user to wait for the dynamic part to load in on each request.
+But the user experience is improved by PPR showing the static shell instantly.

 ## Let's get started!